-Policy Clear policy - Specific to genetic and genomic data (GWAS data sharing policy, Genomic data sharing policy) clinical trial studies. dbGaP for genomic and phenotypic data NIH general data sharing policy of 2003 Not specific to epidemiology data Expectations Clear expectations stated in policy Expectations could be ambiguous Guidance Data structures Clear guidance Processes, templates to facilitate sharing Clear data structures Data elements and sequence structures, with very slight variation in how reported Guidance is not clear Variation in data elements Systems / Clear systems of support and Systems for support are not Structures for resources in place explicit Administrative - Data Access Committee, support Genomic Program Administrators Billing Clearly stated to include cost of Encouraged to include cost of data sharing in grant application data sharing in grant application
+Genomic Data Sharing Other Fields Repository Clear repository in place - dbGaP - NIH-wide repository in place (dbGaP) since 2007 (Paltoo et al, 2014) No clear repository NIH wide for epidemiological data except: - BioLINCC repository for NHLBI epidemiological and clinical trial studies. - dbGaP for genomic and phenotypic data Policy Clear policy - Specific to genetic and genomic data (GWAS data sharing policy, Genomic data sharing policy) NIH general data sharing policy of 2003 Not specific to epidemiology data Expectations Clear expectations stated in policy Expectations could be ambiguous Guidance Clear guidance - Processes, templates to facilitate sharing Guidance is not clear Data structures Clear data structures - Data elements and sequence structures, with very slight variation in how reported Variation in data elements Systems / Structures for Administrative support Clear systems of support and resources in place - Data Access Committee, Genomic Program Administrators Systems for support are not explicit Billing Clearly stated to include cost of data sharing in grant application Encouraged to include cost of data sharing in grant application

 Funding agencies are making a concerted effort towards more open and broad data sharing.
-For example, the Open Science Prize initiative jointly sponsored by the UK Wellcome Trust, the NIH and Howard Hughes Medical Institute was created in 2017 to encourage the development of innovative and novel tools and platform for open data science, and use of data to advance discovery and public health benefit.11 Of the 3,730 votes received representing 76 countries, the winner was the Real-Time Evolutionary Tracking for Pathogen Surveillance and Epidemiological Investigation, a project to "promote open sharing of viral genomic data and harness this data to make epidemiologically actionable inferences.5" This is a model that could be adopted in other fields of biomedical research to foster data sharing and collaboration.
+For example, the Open Science Prize initiative jointly sponsored by the UK Wellcome Trust, the NIH and Howard Hughes Medical Institute was created in 2017 to encourage the development of innovative and novel tools and platform for open data science, and use of data to advance discovery and public health benefit.
+Of the 3,730 votes received representing 76 countries, the winner was the Real-Time Evolutionary Tracking for Pathogen Surveillance and